 Most of the excitement at the time passed over the Tumbleweed Tree itself.
 The real buzz-maker was actually the town’s light pole decorations, which featured 80 cotton boll wreaths mounted on every light pole Downtown and along Arizona Avenue.

 Newspapers showed that the wreaths were the talk of the town.
 The Chandler Arizonan printed weekly updates on the construction progress of the wreaths until they were put on display Dec.
 2, 1957.

 The now internationally famous Tumbleweed Tree seemed more like an afterthought when it first debuted.
 Records indicate it took three years for the community to think of the Tumbleweed Tree as the pièce de résistance of Chandler’s holiday decorations.
 By 1959, the Arizonan newspaper was boasting about the “great Tumbleweed Tree,” and the excitement over the cotton boll wreaths had vanished to make room for the town’s real showstopper.

 Today, Chandler residents and visitors have developed long-standing annual traditions that pay homage to the Tumbleweed Tree.
-From attending the annual tree lighting ceremony and taking photos with the tree to visiting Downtown to bask in the glow of its lights, holiday traditions abound that include the beloved tree as the centerpiece.
+Attending the annual tree lighting ceremony, held on December 3, 2022, taking photos with the tree and visiting Downtown Chandler to bask in the glow of its lights, there are many local holiday traditions that include the beloved tree as the centerpiece.

 The Tumbleweed Tree will be lit nightly from December 3, 2022-January 2, 2023.